mariocasciaro/scatter/README.md

 <a name="scatter-addroots" />
 ### scatter.addRoots(roots)

 Add one or more roots to the Scatter object, so they will be used to search for modules by the DI container.
-Roots added with this method don't need to contain a `package.json`, they are assumed to be Scatter module directories.

 __Arguments__

 * `roots` - A String (or Array of Strings) representing the root(s) to add.
 Supports glob syntax.

 __Example__